How to Create an Email Footer: Design Best Practices and Examples

 Include Basic Info

 As you’ve hopefully read in the first section, a footer is better to include such info as contacts, social media icons, unsubscribe link, and a legal link.
-If you send to the GDPR-regulated countries (EU mostly), you need to explain why you’re sending the email.
+If you send emails to GDPR-regulated countries (mostly in the EU), you need to explain why you’re sending the email.

 Stick to a Clear Structure and Hierarchy